 LA1101: Legal Institutions and Processes.
 Keyword: Legitimate.
 To have legitimacy an idea must be supported by all, or at least a majority.
 Usually based against objective and independent standards supported by a majority, especially if voted on by all eligible participants.
 If you want legitimacy and justice, you need to find it on agreed common ground.

 LA1102: Legal Research, Writing and Analysis.
 Keyword: Precedent.
 Circumstances that have been decided in the past will significantly affect a decision on similar circumstances in the future.
-Look at past decisions as they will often tell you how new but similar issues will be decided.
+Look at past decisions as they will often tell you how new but similar issues may be decided.
 There is a good guide for QCAT decisions.
 You need unique circumstances to justify a new decision.
 You need unique circumstances to justify your situation as different to those already decided.
 Stare decisis means "where we stand", and unless you have a new place to stand, there is little movement.

 LA1103: Law, Society and Change.
 Keyword: Perspective.
 What one person thinks or believes to be true is totally valid when trying to understand actions or behaviour.
 Truth is a seperate issue.